An Incremental Unified Framework for Small Defect Inspection: Related Work

-Small defect inspection primarily falls into two paradigms: feature embedding-based and reconstruction-based methods.
+\textbf{Small Defect Inspection} Small defect inspection (Anomaly Detection) primarily falls into two paradigms: feature embedding-based and reconstruction-based methods.
 Both aim to pinpoint the locations of defects.

 Feature embedding-based methods localize defective regions by discerning feature distribution discrepancies between defective and non-defective images, e.g., SPADE~\cite{cohen2020sub}, PaDim~\cite{defard2021padim}, PatchCore~\cite{roth2022towards}, GraphCore~\cite{xie2023pushing}, SimpleNet~\cite{liu2023simplenet}.
 These approaches extract diverse image features using a deep network and subsequently assess the dissimilarities between test image features and those of the training dataset.
 If these disparities are substantial, they indicate defective regions.

-Another more efficient method is the reconstruction-based approach that operates on an alternative hypothesis.
+Another efficient method is the reconstruction-based approach, which relies on an alternative hypothesis.
 Such methods posit that models trained on normal samples excel in reproducing normal regions while struggling with anomalous regions~\cite{bergmann2018improving,chen2022utrad,you2022unified,zhao2023omnial}.
 Therefore, many approaches aim to discover an optimal network architecture for effective sample reconstruction, including Autoencoder (AE)~\cite{bergmann2018improving}, Variational Autoencoder (VAE)~\cite{liu2020towards}, Generative Adversarial Networks (GANs)~\cite{akcay2019ganomaly}, Transformer~\cite{you2022unified}, etc. Furthermore, beyond image-level reconstruction, certain methods endeavor to reconstruct features at a more granular level, e.g., InTra~\cite{pirnay2022inpainting} and UniAD~\cite{you2022unified}.
-Until recently, the majority of prior approaches adhered to the One-Model-One-Object pattern as shown in Fig.~\ref{moti} (A).
+Until recently, the majority of prior approaches adhered to the One-Model-One-Object pattern, as shown in Fig.~\ref{moti} (A).
 However, recent advancements such as UniAD~\cite{you2022unified} and OmniAL~\cite{zhao2023omnial} have extended the reconstruction paradigm to the One-Model-N-Objects pattern (depicted in Fig.~\ref{moti} (C)).
 This progress curtails memory usage compared to the one-model-one-object approach, propelling the entire problem into a more general framework.

 In the context of industrial defect inspection, scenarios often evolve over time.
 Initial training may not encompass all objects, but rather the acquisition of objects unfolds progressively in response to manufacturing schedules and adaptations.
 Hence, an ideal approach would involve continual learning of new objects within a dynamic environment, while preserving the existing objects.
 This approach aligns with industrial evolution needs.
 To address this, we introduce a framework for small defect inspection under Object-Incremental Learning, as illustrated in Fig.~\ref{moti} (E).